XRPLF/xrpl-dev-portal/content/data_v2.md

 * Exactly 64 characters in length
 * [Hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) character set: 0-9 and A-F.
 * Typically written in upper case.

+**Note:** SHA-512Half has similar security to the officially-defined _SHA-512/256_ hash function.
+However, Ripple's usage predates SHA-512/256 and is also easier to implement on top of an existing SHA-512 function (since support for SHA-512/256 is not common in cryptographic libraries as of this writing).

 ### Timestamps ###